 The goal of the Scottish Christmas Walk Weekend is to raise money for the Campagna Center, which runs several programs providing opportunities to children and families in Alexandria, VA.
 The Campagna center also hosts a holiday greens sale and a tour of the amazing historical Alexandria homes around the holiday season.
 The festivities typically raise over $250,000 in charitable donations.

-A Christmas Carol at Ford’s Theater
+A Christmas Carol at Ford’s Theatre

-• Address: Ford’s Theater, 511 10th St. NW
+- Address: Ford’s Theatre, 511 10th St. NW

-• Dates: mid-November through the new year
+- Dates: mid-November through December

 It’s a good idea to arrive early for a chance to look around the gorgeous theater, which has been maintained in much the same state that it was in 1865.
 The basement provides a small museum with historical context for the lush décor surrounding spectators.